Feedback

 5 - Registered, roaming

-Here we can see that the unsolicited notifications (+CEREG: 2) indicate the UE is not registered but either searching for an operator or trying to attach and the modem is in RRC Connected mode (+CSCON: 1).
+Here we can see that the unsolicited notifications (+CEREG: 2) indicate the UE is not registered but is either searching for an operator or trying to attach, and the modem is in RRC Connected mode (+CSCON: 1).
 Then the UE attaches and is registered with a network (+CEREG: 5), and the modem goes to RRC Idle mode (+CSON: 0).

 10. Store the current configurations to flash using +CFUN.